Here you can see how bloggers work,

-Arrived at the Fosun Foundation Art Center an hour early, and celebrities were already arriving.
+Arrived at the Fosun Foundation Art Centre an hour early, and celebrities were already arriving.
 I made my way into the event, and luckily I got to go in with Aarif Rahman.
 Now I know so many bloggers from China and overseas.
-Of course, Tiffany’s 180th anniversary exhibition was really awesome, with so much rare jewelry.
+Of course, Tiffany’s 180th anniversary exhibition was really awesome, with so much rare jewellery.
 What an eye-opening day.

 Finally I could take my makeup off and rest.
-Tomorrow I still have to organize my photos and videos from this week and update my other platforms.
+Tomorrow I still have to organise my photos and videos from this week and update my other platforms.